Netcracker/KubeMarine/documentation/Maintenance.md

 ### Procedure Execution Steps

 This procedure includes the following steps:
-1. Verify and merge all the specified parameters into the inventory
+1. Verify and merge all the specified parameters into the inventory.
-2. Install and configure containerd
+2. Install and configure containerd.
-3. Install crictl
+3. Install crictl.
 4. Implement the following steps on each control-plane and worker node by node:
-    1. Drain the node
+    1. Drain the node.
-    2. Update configurations on the node for migration to containerd
+    2. Update configurations on the node for migration to containerd.
-    3. Move the pods on the node from the docker's containers to those of containerd
+    3. Move the pods on the node from the docker's containers to those of containerd.
-    4. Uncordon the node
+    4. Uncordon the node.

 **Warning**: Before starting the migration procedure, verify that you already have the actual cluster.yaml structure.
 The services.docker scheme is deprecated.

-### migrate_cri Parameters
+### Migrate_cri Parameters

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/migrate_cri.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 The following sections describe the `migrate_cri` parameters.

-#### cri Parameter
+#### Cri Parameter

 In this parameter, you should specify `containerRuntime: containerd` and the configuration for it.